 Having this fear can lead you to avoid talking to people or trying to rehearse beforehand so that you have a script that you can follow.

 Second, you can fix faulty thinking that is holding you back.
-Mind reading usually contributes to negative thinking of this type: Do you really know what other people are thinking about you?
-It’s impossible to know, so stop imagining what they are thinking about you.
-It’s not helpful.
-Put your best foot forward and then forget about it.
+Mind reading usually contributes to negative thinking of this type.
+Do you really know what other people are thinking about you?

 Anxiety About Your Anxiety

 If you have this fear, you worry about controlling and hiding your symptoms of anxiety when around other people or in performance situations.

 If you have this fear you might worry that others will notice you blushing, sweating, or shaking, for example.

 This fear tends to come up most when you are in the spotlight, such as during public speaking or at a job interview.

 I remember one job interview I went on when I was too afraid to pick up the glass of water that was brought to me in case they noticed my hand shaking.

 I also remember a conference I attended in which a fellow student took beta-blockers before her presentation because she was anxious about showing signs of anxiety.